 There are variations across Eastern Europe that make borscht with fish, chicken, various vegetables and different spices.
 There are many proper classic red beet borscht recipes out there, all having a common thread across our shared ancestry.
 A great meaty soup base made from scratch, fresh vegetables including cabbage, potatoes, onion, carrots and beets, dill and sour cream.

-The variations from this recipe are up to you and do vary, and has been enjoyed by Russians and Eastern Europeans as a signature Slavic dish.
+The variations from this recipe are up to you and do vary, and has been enjoyed by Russians, Ukrainians, Poles and Eastern Europeans as a signature Slavic dish.
 Borscht is so popular, that it was even eaten in tubes by Soviet cosmonauts in space.

 There are many types of Russian borscht recipes, including Green Borscht made with sorrel leaves, a White Borscht, and even a Chinese version of this soup.
 Another common Russian soup is Schi Cabbage Soup, which is like a beet-free borscht.
 So it’s all kind of interconnected and separate at the same time, just like the politics (but this is a food blog).
 In Poland, this soup is called Barszcz, and in Lithuania, it’s called Barščiai, all kind of the same, with small differences.

-This is my wife’s Russian Beet Borscht Recipe (Красный борщ) and she has been making it for me since we got married, almost 20 years ago.
+This is my wife’s Borscht recipe (Красный борщ) and she has been making it for me since we got married, almost 20 years ago.
 I’ve included her Beef Borscht Broth Recipe, as her broth flavours are bit different from my generic Soup Broth Recipe.
-It’s definitely a family favourite, even the kids slurp up the vegetables.
+It’s definitely a family favorite, even the kids slurp up the vegetables.

 - beef broth about 14-16 cups